- All Projects

 Scenario investigates the differences in narrative reasoning between humanoids and human participants in interactive cinema.
 It proposes that when humanoids are provided with a modest ability to sense and interpret the actions of human participants sharing a digital cinematic environment, their interactive responses will co-evolve autonomously with those of human participants.
 In an experimental encounter with human participants, inspired by Samuel Beckett’s Quad 1 + 2, the study tests the narrative autonomy of humanoids as the capacity to make independent decisions using AI language.

 The project has three key research objectives:

 - Explain co-evolutionary narrative as the interaction between human participants and autonomous humanoids.
-Narrative autonomy of humanoids is defined as their capacity to act in reference to a vision tracking system that tracks the human participants, using an Artificial Intelligence (AI) system, in consultation with knowledge database.
+Narrative autonomy of humanoids is defined as their capacity to act in reference to a vision tracking system that tracks the human participants, using an Artificial Intelligence (AI) system, in consultation with a knowledge database.
 The implementation of narrative autonomy by humanoids is twofold.
-Firstly a humanoid is obliged to act on its own decision making in response to meanings they ascribe to human behaviour.
-Secondly a humanoid’s motivation can be expressed through their behavioural response.
+Firstly, a humanoid is obliged to act on its own decision-making in response to meanings they ascribe to human behaviour.
+Secondly, a humanoid’s motivation can be expressed through their behavioural response.

 - Test outcomes of co-evolutionary interaction between human participants and humanoids in a cinematic experiment.
 Scenario involves the apprehension, interpretation and response by multiple humanoids to clusters of more than one human participant, thus focusing upon group interaction.